shashwat2910/MongoDB-SpringBoot/README.md

+# How to Connect MongoDB Atlas with Spring-boot Framework

+Heyy Coders!!!
+My name is Shashwat Sharma and in this repository we will learn how to connect your data base which is in MongoDB Atlas to Spring-boot which is a framework in JAVA.

-# CustomerDataAPI
+# Customer-Data-API

 - This is a practice of making API of Customer Data made in Spring Boot which is the framework of JAVA.
-- The data has been stored in the Mongodb Cloud Atlas.
+- The data has been stored in the MongoDB Cloud Atlas.
 - The dependencies used in this project will be listed after the project runs fine.
-- Comments will be provided so that anyone who is new to springboot can easily be familiar with it.
+- Comments will be provided so that anyone who is new to spring-boot can easily be familiar with it.

-# Spring Initializr
+##Spring initializer

-- The link to start SpringBoot use this link :- https://start.spring.io/
+- The link to start Spring-Boot use this link :- https://start.spring.io/
 - It is Maven Project, Packaging is JAR and java version is 11
-- Dependecies used are Spring Web and Spring Data
+- Dependencies used are Spring Web, Spring Data MongoDB and Spring Boot Dev Tools.
 - name and artifact depends on you
-- You can even unzip this https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.5&packaging=jar&jvmVersion=11&groupId=com.shashwatdev&artifactId=customer-data-api&name=customer-data-api&description=CustomerDataAPI&packageName=com.shashwatdev.customer-data-api&dependencies=web,data-mongodb
-- Open pom.xml file using Intellij IDE
+- Open pom.xml file using IntelliJ IDE

+## Cloud MongoDB Atlas

+- Go on https://www.mongodb.com/cloud ; Sign Up or Login if you have